 So, here is the photo I turned in.
 I decided on lines.

-As far as my class went, I really enjoyed the variety of themes chosen by the different people in the class.
+*Update July 1st: How my class went: I really enjoyed the variety of themes chosen by the different people in the class.
 I think I am going to learn a lot from everyone.
 I feel a little more relaxed now that I got my first photo out of the way.
 I received some nice critiques on my photo and my teacher said that my theme (lines in nature - had to make it a bit more specific) sounded like an interesting theme.
 Oh, and can you see a letter in my leaf photo?
 I didn't notice it until my teacher pointed it out.